Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 What does "karaoke" mean in Japanese?

-The next time you go out with friends to a karaoke night, you can share some of these fun facts with them all while enjoying the many benefits of a karaoke night.
+The next time you go out with friends for a karaoke night, you can share some of these fun facts with them all while enjoying the many benefits of karaoke.

 Two girls singing karaoke.